In Tring, malting barley, straw plaiting, silk throwing, canvas

-My thanks go to Mrs Heather Pratt, grand-daughter of William Mead
+Thanks go to the late Mrs Heather Pratt, grand-daughter of William Mead

-uncle were proprietors of the Tring Dockyard, for allowing me to use their
+uncle were proprietors of the Tring Dockyard, for the use of their

 family photographs and papers.
-I am also grateful to Paul
+Thanks also go to Heygates’

-Flour Mill, for an interesting and informative tour of the mill and
+informative tour of the mill and its packaging plant (and also

 with research and editing.